deathping1994/webkiosk-authentication-api/README.md

+# *UPDATE: Domain for this api has changed kindly check for updated url below*
 # webkiosk-authentication-api
 Webkiosk Authentication api to validate credentials of students and teachers of JIIT.
 Unlike the OAuth protocol this API does not keep you logged in, it provides just one time Login/verification.